LeonLow97-Sandbox/postgresql-bootcamp/stephen_grider/003-multiple-tables.md

 ## Primary Keys and Foreign Keys

-- Primary Key: Unique identifies this record in the table
+- Primary Key: Uniquely identifies this record in the table
 - Foreign Key:
   - Identifies a record (usually in another table) that this row is associated with.
   - The 'many' side of the relationship gets the foreign key column.